officiallysingh/spring-boot-strap/README.md

 # Spring Boot Sample Application
-A comprehensive Spring Boot base project that serves as a template for building robust Spring boot applications.
+A comprehensive Spring Boot base project that serves as a template for building robust Spring boot applications following Domain Driven Design([DDD](https://martinfowler.com/bliki/DomainDrivenDesign.html)).

+## Getting Started
 This project comes pre-configured with common enterprise concerns and includes demo implementations to help you get started quickly.

-## Getting Started
+It is designed to be a starting point for your Spring Boot applications, providing a solid foundation with best practices and common patterns.

 ### Prerequisites
 - [Java 21](https://sdkman.io/)
 - [Maven](https://maven.apache.org)
 - [Docker](https://www.docker.com)